 Many episodes included a shot of Maddie's feet stepping off of the elevator and walking to her office.
 Glenn Gordon Caron admitted that the shots existed to give him time to complete the script.
 Scripts were constantly re-written, and shooting often began without a completed script.
 Caron would continue writing while shots of Maddie's feet were set up and filmed.

 At various times throughout the series, actors would looked directly into the camera and talk to the audience.
 The dialogue mentioned the producers, director, writers, and/or script.
-In the second-season finale, the characters left the set and ran around the studio.
+In the season 2 finale, the characters left the set and ran around the studio.

 Episodes were shot in 12 to 14 days, much longer than the usual 7 days for an hour-long series.
 Dialogue was often written only hours before shooting.
 Scenes were sometimes filmed days before airing.
 Because of the delays, the series never reached the usual 26 episodes per season.
 Only 66 episodes were produced from 1985-89.